Communities Are Losing Air Service

 aren’t productive right now, that aren’t flying”

-FACT: 72% of US airports (332 airports) have less air service today than before the pandemic, despite rising passenger demand.
-Airports have lost an average of 22.4% of their flights, a figure that will worsen without action.
+FACT: 75% of US airports (325 airports) have less air service today than before the pandemic, despite rising passenger demand.
+Airports have lost an average of 31% of their flights, a figure that has worsened and will worsen without action.

 Rally for Air Service is a coalition formed to communicate the harms of a growing pilot shortage and to urge solutions.
 We represent a wide range of aviation stakeholders with a shared interest in addressing the shortage and preserving and rebuilding air service in smaller communities.